ares909/ares909/README.md

 - I’m currently learning at Yandex.Praktikum
 - I’m looking for a job as junior frontend developer
 - 2021 Goals: Typescipt, backend basis and deeper understanding of Frontend stack
-- Lifegoal: to follow my path of ninja

 ### Languages and Tools: